IntelligentTrading/trading/README.md

 	}
 }
 ```
-This example targets 43% ETH, 36% BCC and 21% USDT.
+This example targets 43% ETH, 36% BCC and 21% USDT using market orders.
 The sum of portions should be close to 100% (between 99% and 100%).
 Any and all leftover/extra assets always assume to being held in BTC.
 In this example it's expected that some small amount ~0.01% will be leftover in BTC

 ```
 RESPONSE 202 Accepted